Merchant Onboarding Made Easy: Tips to Get Set Up Fast

 General Checklist of Underwriting Documents for a New Merchant Account

-Completed and signed application
+Completed and signed merchant application

 Voided check or bank letter